rhdodds/warp3d/README.md

 See the README file in the top-level distribution directory.
-On www.warp3d.net, there is a PowerPoint file for each platform to get started (Windows, Linux, Macs.
+On www.warp3d.net, there is a PowerPoint file for each platform to get started (Windows, Linux, Macs).
 There is also a PowerPoint file describing steps to build executable starting with the downloaded repository from this site.